iuf/xstyle/rules.md

 In the final round the best 3 riders are awarded for the first, second and third place of the competition.

 ## Judges
+The Chief Judge composes the Judging Table for each starting group.
 All judges can be active competitors or non-competitors.
 Preferred are people with judging experience and competitors.
+Non-Competitors can apply for beeing a judge by contacting the Chief Judge in advance.
+The Chief Judge sets the application deadline.
 It is recommended that every starting group gets judged by another starting group.
 The judging table consists of at least 5 Judges.